microsoft/trident/docs/Reference/Host-Configuration/API-Reference/Scripts.md

 Scripts to be run after Trident provision stage is complete.

-These scripts are run with the root filesystem of the target OS mounted at */mnt/newroot* and other partitions specified for the target OS mounted relative to that.
+These scripts are run with the root filesystem of the target OS mounted at *$TARGET_ROOT* and other partitions specified for the target OS mounted relative to that.
+The *$EXEC_ROOT* variable wil be set to '/' for consistency with post configure scripts.

 | Characteristic | Value   |
 | -------------- | ------- |